dp857861/Meal-Application-Project/README.md

 # Key Features
 Search Meal by name
-Auto sugestion on pressed keyword
+Auto suggestion on pressed keyword
-Save favrouite meals for future use
+Save favourite meals for future use
 Ability to restore saved meals even after reopening the browser Works seamlessly on both mobile and desktop devices Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 # Prerequisites
-A web browser (e.g. Google Chrome, Firefox, Safari)
-An internet connection
+A web browser (e.g. Google Chrome, Microsoft Edge, Safari) An internet connection
-A code editor (e.g. VS Code, Atom)
+A code editor (e.g. VS Code)
 # Installing
 Clone or download the repository to your local machine Open the project in your code editor